A mechanical characterization of constant mean curvature surfaces

 \section{Introduction}

-In an interesting paper~\cite{pamfilos1986}, Pamfilos proved that a compact orientable surface in $\mathbb{R}^3$ is a sphere if and only if, for a sufficiently small ball rolling freely without skidding on the surface, the speed of its center is constant for all initial conditions; see also \cite{raffaelli2025}.
+In an interesting paper~\cite{pamfilos1986}, Pamfilos proved that a compact orientable surface in $\mathbb{R}^3$ is a sphere if and only if, given a sufficiently small ball rolling freely without skidding on the surface, the ball’s center moves with constant speed for any initial condition; see also \cite{raffaelli2025}.

 This result links geometry and dynamics.
-Its proof is based on the d'Alembert--Lagrange principle (with Lagrange multipliers), which the author uses to derive the equations of motion.
+Its proof is based on the d'Alembert--Lagrange principle, which the author uses to derive the equations of motion.
 It should be noted that the ball is allowed to spin while rolling.

-Inspired by Pamfilos' paper, here we obtain similar links between the geometry of a connected orientable surface $S$ and the \emph{kinematics} of rolling motions, which can be proved using surface theory alone.
-The main difference is that, in absence of equations of motion, to define a ``kinematic rolling'' one must prescribe the entire locus of contact between the two surfaces, not just an initial condition.
+Inspired by Pamfilos' paper, here we obtain similar links between the geometry of a connected orientable surface $S$ and the \emph{kinematics} of rolling motions, using surface theory alone.
+Following Nomizu's viewpoint~\cite{nomizu1978}, a \textit{rolling (without skidding or spinning)} of one surface on another is described extrinsically by a one-parameter family of rigid motions that keeps the moving surface tangent to $S$ along a prescribed contact curve $\gamma$.
+The no-skid condition means that the instantaneous relative velocity vanishes at the point of contact, while the no-spin condition means that the instantaneous rotation does not include any component about the common normal.
+Thus, in the absence of equations of motion, to define a kinematic rolling one must prescribe the entire locus of contact $\gamma$ between the two surfaces, rather than merely an initial condition.

-To state our main result, fix $p\in S$, let $B_{r\neq0}$ be the ball of radius $\lvert r\rvert$ centered at $p + r N_p$, where $N$ is the surface unit normal, and let $\gamma$ be a curve in $S$ such that $\gamma(0) = p$.
+To state our main result, fix $p\in S$, let $B_{r\neq0}$ be the ball of radius $\lvert r\rvert$ centered at $p + r N_p$, where $N$ is the surface unit normal, and let $\gamma$ be a unit-speed curve in $S$ such that $\gamma(0) = p$.
 Under a mild condition on $\gamma$, there exists a unique rolling (without skidding or spinning) of $B_r$ on $S$ such that $\gamma(t)$ is a point of contact with $B_r$; see Theorem~\ref{TH:rolling}.
 The \textit{speed} of $B_r$ while rolling on $S$ is the length of the velocity of its center.
 We say that $B_r$ rolls \textit{isotropically from $p$} if its initial speed while rolling along $\gamma$ does not depend on the choice of direction $v\coloneqq \gamma'(0) \in T_pS$.